NivyaC/NivyaC/README.md

 ### Hi there 👋
-I am a passionate leaner, pursing b-tech in computer science engineering.
+I am a passionate leaner, pursing b-tech in computer science engineering......

 <!--
 **NivyaC/NivyaC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.